The sharemarket is a great place to invest your money, provided you have a long-term mindset.

-For an investor to double their money in a decade, an average annual return of just 7.2% is needed.
+For investors to double their money in a decade, an average annual return of just 7.2% is needed.

-Let’s take another, more practical, example and assume you have $20,000 to invest today, but instead of putting it all in one dividend stock and then sitting on your hands, you buy growth stocks.
-You then add $1,000 per month to your portfolio rain, hail or shine and achieve a rate of return equal to 11.7% pa – the market’s average return over the past 30 years.
+Let’s take another, more practical example, and assume you have $20,000 to invest today but instead of putting it all in one dividend stock and then sitting on your hands.
+You buy growth stocks, add $1,000 per month to your portfolio rain, hail or shine and achieve a rate of return equal to 11.8% pa – the market’s average return since 1900.

 Make a MILLION on the ASX

-However, by following the guidance of seasoned, like-minded long-term investors there is a real possibility you could more than double your money in the next 10 years.
-For example our top investment advisor, Scott Phillips, has an excellent record for picking market-beating returns!
+However, by following the guidance of seasoned, likeminded long-term investors you might more than double your money in the next 10 years quite easily.
+For example our top investment advisor, Scott Phillips, has an excellent record of picking market-beating stocks.